Ads

 Airblast Nozzles

 Airblast nozzles are used to provide improved mixing of the fuel and airflow to provide an optimum spray for combustion.
 As can be seen in Figure 5, swirl vanes are used to mix the air and fuel at the nozzle opening.
 By using a proportion of the primary combustion airflow in the fuel spray, locally rich fuel concentrations can be reduced.
-This type of fuel nozzle can be either simplex or duplex, depending upon the engine.
-This nozzle type can operate at lower working pressures than other nozzles which allows for lighter pumps.
-This airblast nozzle also helps in reducing the tendency of the nozzle to carbon up which can disturb the flow pattern.

 Flow Divider

-Aircraft gas turbine engine fuel system components
+Aircraft gas turbine engine fuel system flow divider

 Figure 8.
 Flow divider